openemr/openemr/API_README.md

 ### Authorization

 OpenEMR uses OIDC compliant authorization for API.
 SSL is required and setting baseurl at Administration->Globals->Connectors->'Site Address (required for OAuth2 and FHIR)' is required.
-This listing of scopes can be found in below Scopes section.
+The listing of scopes can be found in below Scopes section.

 #### Scopes

 This is a listing of scopes:
-- `api:oemr` (user api)
+- `api:oemr` (user api which are the /api/ endpoints)
   - user/allergy.read`
   - user/allergy.write`
   - user/appointment.read